Opening doors to economic opportunity

 Shanyell McCloud, Executive Director; Second Chance Staffing Services

-Wyman Winston, Executive Director; Wisconsin Housing & Economic Development Authority
+Wyman Winston, Executive Director; Wisconsin Housing & Economic Development Authority, @WHEDA

-Wisconsin’s housing stock is aging, and requires new capital for home repair and rehab.
-Let’s discuss what financing models are working well, how we can promote them, and identify what new and innovative funding opportunities are needed to expand this important work.
+Wisconsin’s housing stock is ageing and will require new capital for home repair and rehab in the near future.
+Let’s discuss how you can secure new innovative funding opportunities for this work.
+What financing models work well?
+How can we promote them?

-This is a time for community leaders to meet and envision what economic justice looks like for Milwaukee.
-During this session attendees will begin building the advocacy strategy for Milwaukee after the Reinvest Wisconsin Summit, and identify what next steps need to be taken.
+This is a focused time for community leaders to meet and envision what economic justice looks like for Milwaukee.
+We will begin building the advocacy strategy for Milwaukee after Reinvest Wisconsin, and identify our next steps.